lsst-dm/dmtn-007/index.rst

  |Figure 3|

-There are many such examples, and this strong covariance between amplitude (or flux) and dipole separation is most easiest shown by plotting error contours from a `least-squares fit to simulated 1-d dipole data:
+There are many such examples, and this strong covariance between amplitude (or flux) and dipole separation is most easily shown by plotting error contours from a least-squares fit to simulated 1-d dipole data:

  |Figure 4|